Isle of Lewis: Language

 Lewis has a linguistic heritage rooted in Scottish Gaelic and Old Norse, which both continue to influence life in Lewis.
 Today, both Scottish Gaelic and English are spoken in Lewis, but in day-to-day life, a hybrid of English and Scottish Gaelic is very common.
 As a result of the Scottish Gaelic influence, the Lewis accent of Highland English is frequently considered to sound more Irish or Welsh than stereotypically Scottish in some quarters.
 The Scottish Gaelic culture in the Western Isles is more prominent than in any other part of Scotland.
 Scottish Gaelic is the language of choice amongst many islanders and around 60% of islanders speak Scottish Gaelic as a daily language, whilst 70% of the resident population have some knowledge of Scottish Gaelic (including reading, writing, speaking or a combination of the three).
 The Gaelic Language is considered to be unstable in the Western Isles, though there are some efforts to stabilise, including Gaelic medium education and the Gaelic cultural centre and community café, An Taigh Cèilidh, in Stornoway.

 Most of the place names in Lewis and Harris come from Old Norse.
 The name "Lewis" is the English spelling of the Scottish Gaelic Leòdhas which comes from the Old Norse Ljóðhús, as Lewis is named in medieval Norwegian maps of the island.
 Various suggestions have been made as to a Norse meaning such as "song house".
 The name is not of Gaelic origin, the Norse credentials are questionable and it may have a pre-Celtic root.

+/yː/ has a normal allophone of among younger speakers.
+More central as among older speakers.